kuzzleio/kuzzle-plugin-logger/README.md

 ```

 That means:
-* We use the service `file` for write logs in a file.
+* We use the service `file` to write logs in a file.
  * Prefix logs with the date
- * Errors are write in a file `kuzzle-error.log`
+ * Errors are written in a file `kuzzle-error.log`
- * Warnings are write in a file `kuzzle-warning.log`
+ * Warnings are written in a file `kuzzle-warning.log`
 * We use the standard output
  * Prefix logs with the date
- * Info logs are displayed
+ * Info logs are displayed (via stdout)

 ## stdout

-For this service `stdout`, this configuration is available:
+For the service `stdout`, these configurations are available:

 | Name | Default value | Available | Description                 |
 |------|---------------|-----------|-----------------------------|